Bird point counts

 The Bird Point Counts project aims to:

-- Generate multiple-observer, replicated abundance counts of all visually and audibly detectable bird species in the immediate vicinity of passive acoustic monitoring stations.
+- Generate replicated abundance counts of all visually and audibly detectable bird species in the immediate vicinity of passive acoustic monitoring stations.

 3.2 PROJECT BACKGROUND